30 Different Types of Espresso Drinks | (Must Try!)

 Think of it as an Americano, but in this case, you will add brewed coffee instead of just hot water.

-Red eye refers to the reddening of the eyes caused by sleep deprivation or fatigue, and this ultra-caffeinated drink may help alleviate that.
+Red eye Coffee refers to the reddening of the eyes caused by sleep deprivation or fatigue, and this ultra-caffeinated drink may help alleviate that.

 11- Black eye

-Black eye Coffee is similar to Red eye the only difference is it is prepared by adding a double shot of Espresso to regular drip coffee instead of a single shot.
+Black Eye Coffee is similar to Red Eye the only difference is it is prepared by adding a double shot of Espresso to regular drip coffee instead of a single shot.

 As its name implies, Black Eye is known for its boldness and strong taste, making it an energizing choice for coffee addicts.

-12- Dead eye
+12- Dead eye or Green Eye

 All these “Eyes Drinks” are highly caffeinated and can keep you awake all night.
 They can either be served as hot coffee or in iced form.